ctu-mrs/mrs_uav_coppelia_simulation/README.md

 # Other remarks

-Binding callback for the dynamics step does not work when following official tutorials.
+The binding callback for the dynamics step does not work when following official tutorials.
-The [tutorial](https://www.coppeliarobotics.com/helpFiles/en/dynCallbackFunctions.htm) refers to a version of API that has not been implemented (yet), or it does not work.
+The [tutorial](https://www.coppeliarobotics.com/helpFiles/en/dynCallbackFunctions.htm) refers to a version of API that has yet to be implemented (yet) or does not work.
 However, the _legacy_ API works:

 ```